Major Secular Celebrations in Human Space

 “Mail always gets through.”

-Named after its historical Terran counterpart, the Astropostale (literally "space post office") is a non-profit cooperative organisation that has dedicated itself to carrying letters, packages and data storage units from one end of human space to the other.
-It differs from the Interstellar Post Office and the Ekumen Communications Network in that it does not depend on any superpower or commune and is instead a contract-based operation: every commune or cooperative that wishes to benefit from the services of the Astropostale is invited to pay a contribution in exchange of which the Astropostale guarantees that mail will get through at any cost.
-This contribution is closer to a tax than a payment: in legal terms, the payment is not a commercial transaction and is proportional to the size and wealth of the commune being covered, not to the service being provided.
-The raison d'ĂȘtre of the Astropostale is to cover settlements that are too far away or not developed enough to be served by the superpower-backed public mail cooperatives.
+Named after its historical Terran counterpart, the Astropostale (literally “space post office”) is a non-profit cooperative organisation that has dedicated itself to carrying letters, packages, and data storage units from one end of human space to the other.
+It differs from the Interstellar Post Office and the Ekumen Communications Network in that it does not depend on any superpower or commune and is instead a contract-based operation: every commune or cooperative that wishes to benefit from the services of the Astropostale is invited to pay a contribution in exchange for which the Astropostale guarantees that mail will get through at any cost.
+This contribution is closer to a tax than a payment: in legal terms, the it is not a commercial transaction and is proportional to the size and wealth of the commune being covered, not to the service being provided.
+The raison d'être of the Astropostale is to cover settlements that are too far away or not developed enough to be served by the superpower-backed public mail cooperatives.
 A commercial payment proportional to the difficulty and distance would run counter to this objective.

 In the interstellar age, this is where the jet fighter pilots of old have come to hide: in the greatest long-distance mail delivery organisation of the world, facing continental storms, rough terrain and hostile life with canisters full of handwritten letters.